Quasiperiodic circuit quantum electrodynamics: Introduction

-In a different setup, we fully utilize the quasiperiodicity of the new capacitive energy term by realizing a simulation of the Aubry-André (AA) model in a truly non-interacting setup.
-This gives us a platform which would allow us to directly probe Anderson localization in charge space.
-The AA model~\cite{AubryAndre}, is known to display a quantum phase transition from ``extended'' to ``Anderson localized'' states and has attracted enormous attention over the years and in various fields of research.
+In a different setup, we fully utilize the quasiperiodicity of the nonlinear capacitive energy term by realizing a simulation of the Aubry-Andr\'e (AA) model~\cite{AubryAndre,Harper_1955}, a paradigmatic lattice model for Anderson localization of quantum particles moving in a quasiperiodic background potential.
+Our truly non-interacting setup yields a platform which allows to directly probe Anderson localization in charge space.
+The AA model is known to display a quantum phase transition from extended to Anderson-localized states and has attracted enormous attention over the years and in various fields of research.
 It represents a fruit fly model of localization which is solvable using rigorous mathematical~\cite{TenMartini} and mathematical physics methods~\cite{WiegmannZabrodin} and has been implemented in a variety of experimental setups, including polaritonic waveguides~\cite{Goblot:2020aa} as well as cold atomic gases~\cite{RoatiInguscio2008}.
 It is moreover related to the Hofstadter-butterfly problem of 2D Bloch electrons in a magnetic field~\cite{Hofstadter_1976}.
 Clearly, different experimental emulators of the AA model suffer distinctly from a variety of imperfections (e.g.\ particle loss, finite size effects, residual interactions, and associated reduced quantum coherence at finite temperature).
-The proposed superconducting circuit offers a novel platform which in particular mitigates the problem of residual interactions: It is based on the coherent macroscopic quantum mechanics of superconducting circuits in which microscopic interactions are already fully incorporated.
+The proposed superconducting circuit offers a platform which in particular mitigates the problem of residual interactions: It is based on the coherent macroscopic quantum mechanics of superconducting circuits in which microscopic interactions are already fully incorporated.

 A major advantage of the proposed set up is its versatility.
 First, we show how this system can emulate the low energy excitations of a two-dimensional Dirac semimetal.
 We then demonstrate how this setup can also be used to realize the AA model as well as its generalization to higher dimensions~\cite{Sokoloff1980,DevakulHuse2017,Luo-2022}.
 The nature of quasiperiodic localization in higher dimensions and whether or not it is distinct from its random counterpart in any way remains a timely question and our proposed set up represents an experimental test of this.
 Last, we discuss how to combine these perspectives to realize an emulator of the magic-angle phenomena in twisted bilayer graphene~\cite{FuPixley2020,GonzalezCirac2019, SalamonRakshit2020, LeePixley2022}.